sejja/2D-Software-Rasterizer/README.md

 					      	   Culling
 ---------------------------------------------------------------------------------------------------------
-This Demo is a demostration of the Optimization Capabilities of culling Objects will be randomly generate a scene.
+Objects will be randomly generate a scene.
 You will be able to move the camera through the WASD keys.
 The GUI will allow you to toogle Culling on and off.
 If culling is activated, you will also be able to activate Forward culling for an even more noticeable performance boost.
 You can change the sprite of the objects with the "Change sprite button"